PHASE 4 OF 7

 Hour 0-2

-Finalize the idea, assign roles, sketch the architecture on a whiteboard, and set up the repo with a boilerplate.
-Deploy to staging immediately — you should be able to demo 'hello world' within the first hour.
+Finalize the idea, assign roles, and sketch the architecture.
+Set up the repo with a boilerplate and deploy to staging so you can demo 'hello world' within the first hour.

 2